mauge123/mechanical-blender/README.md

 ### Drawing Space

 Creation of a drawing space, to get 2D data for manufacturing or documentation.

-### Snap to cursor

-New snap mode allowing to set snap to cursor.

 ### Snap to gemoetry